-To provide a means for departments to offer employees approved leave without pay when circumstances (such as education, research, travel, family or other unusual personal needs) necessitate.
+To provide a means for departments to offer employees approved leave without pay when circumstances (such as education, research, or family needs) necessitate.

-After one (1) year of continuous active employment with the University regular employees may apply for an unpaid personal leave of absence for one to twelve consecutive months.
-The decision whether to grant a personal leave of absence is at the discretion of the University.
+After one (1) year of continuous active employment with the University regular employees may apply for an unpaid Personal Leave of Absence for one to twelve consecutive months.
+The decision whether to grant a personal leave of absence is at the discretion of Leave Administration - University of Chicago (leaveadministration@uchicago.edu).

-1. An employee must submit a personal leave of absence request form to the employee's supervisor and the department's Human Resource Partner (HRP).
-The personal leave of absence request form must specify the reason for the request and duration and be submitted at least three months in advance unless an emergency situation arises.
-The HRP should submit the completed form and any supporting documentation to HR Leave Administration.

-2. Approval of the leave request does not guarantee job reinstatement.
-If the employee is not reinstated, he or she may apply for vacant positions on the University's online employment site, UChicago Jobs.

-3. In deciding whether to grant a personal leave request, the department's operational and staffing needs, the availability of replacements, the reason for the employee's request, and the employee's job performance and attendance should be considered.
+- 1. An employee must submit a Personal Leave of Absence request form to the employee's supervisor and the department's Human Resource Partner (HRP).
+The Personal Leave of Absence request form must specify the reason for the request and duration and be submitted at least three months in advance unless an emergency situation arises.
+The HRP should submit the completed form and any supporting documentation to Leave Administration. - 2.
+Approval of the leave request does not guarantee job reinstatement and indeed the employee's position may be filled, modified or eliminated during a Personal Leave of Absence.
+If the employee is not reinstated, he or she may apply for vacant positions on the University's online employment site, UChicago Jobs. - 3.
+In deciding whether to grant a Personal Leave of Absence request, the department's and the University's operational and staffing needs, the availability of replacements, the reason for the employee's request, and the employee's job performance and attendance should be considered. - 4.
+Vacation and personal holiday accruals will be paid in a lump sum as soon as practical after the commencement of the Personal Leave of Absence. - 5.
+During a Personal Leave of Absence, employees are expected to be reasonably responsive and communicative with their supervisor and department. - 6.
+Reinstatement after a leave is at the discretion of the department. - 7.
+Prior to reinstatement, an employee may be subject to a reference or background check based upon the department's policies and procedures or other legitimate reason. - 8.
+If the employee is reinstated, the employee's service will be bridged to the original hire date.

-4. Upon commencement of the personal leave a benefits-eligible staff employee shall be paid for his/her accrued vacation and personal holidays as allowed by University policy.
-The employee must be paid no later than the next regularly scheduled payday.

-5. There may be instances of University departments that reduce or suspend operations at the end of an academic term or year.
+- 9. An employee on an approved personal leave of less than 12 consecutive months may request an extension of the leave for up to a total of 12 consecutive months by submitting a completed personal leave of absence request form detailing the reason for the extension.
+10. If an employee is not reinstated or does not return to work when the Personal Leave of Absence ends and has not been approved for other reasonable accommodations as required by law, employment will be terminated as of the last day of the approved leave of absence.
+A Personal Leave of Absence should not be used as alternative to a resignation or other termination of employment. - 11.
+There may be instance of University departments that reduce or suspend operations at the end of an academic term or year.
 Employees in these departments may be placed on a Personal Leave of Absence during the period of reduced or suspended operations.
 Affected employees may use their vacation and personal holiday accrual balances until they have been exhausted.

-6. During a personal leave, employees are expected to be reasonably responsive and communicative with their supervisor and department.

-7. Reinstatement after a leave is at the discretion of the department.

-8. Prior to reinstatement, an employee may be subject to a reference or background check based upon the department's policies and procedures or other legitimate reason.

-9. If the employee is reinstated, the employee's service will be bridged to the original hire date.
-10. An employee on an approved personal leave of less than 12 consecutive months may request an extension of the leave for up to a total of 12 consecutive months by submitting a completed personal leave of absence request form detailing the reason for the extension.
-11. If an employee is not reinstated or does not return to work when the personal leave ends and has not been approved for an additional leave of absence or other reasonable accommodation as required by law, employment will be terminated as of the last day of the approved leave of absence.
+Individuals in this situation may elect to continue medical, vision and dental insurance as follows: the first three months will be at the employee's current rate, and the remaining 15 months will be at the full COBRA rate.